enriching scholarship and enhancing museum practice

 Applications received every year

-Why NTICVAM
+Why NTICVA

 The Indian collections at the V&A are unparalleled.
 The distinctive strengths of the collection are the decorative arts and manuscripts of the Mughal courts (1526-1735), the unrivalled body of textiles and dress, and the extensive range of paintings encompassing the Jain, Pahari, Rajput and Kalighat schools as well as those produced during the British period in India.
 The museum has a fine body of South Asian sculpture and architectural pieces, arms and armour and Indo-European furniture.
 Modern and contemporary works range from paintings and graphic arts to jewellery and fashion.